About Me

 My Father emigrated from Guadalajara Jalisco, Mexico in the 70's to pursue the "American Dream" in the United States of America.
 Hopeful, but with little alternative, his 10 siblings and single mother would settle in one of the most violent cities in the US: Compton, California.
 My father left Compton at the peak of violence in the early 1990s to the San Gabriel Valley (east Los Angeles county) where he would later bring my Mother, across the US boarder to start our família.

 In 1994, we settled in El Monte, California, home to immigrant families looking to work in the local industry.
-My mother worked in a textile factory nearby, while my father worked as a metal worker in a dental lab.
+My mother worked in a textile factory nearby and I helped on the weekends to clean other's houses, while my father worked as a metal worker in a dental lab.
 In 1995, El Monte would garner worldwide attention for exposing the forced labor of 72 Thai nationals who were being held captive in a makeshift factory.
-This was not major news to us as many local families worked under similar conditions.
-My mother, like other family members working in the garment industry would testify to the long hours and limited bathroom breaks to meet production quotas.
+This news was shocking, but not surprising to us as many local North and Central American families worked under similar conditions.
+My mother, like other family members working in the local garment factories can testify to the long hours and limited bathroom breaks to meet production quotas.
 Even at a young age, I recall the physical toll it had on the hands and body of my mother who would later suffer from chronic joint pain.
-My experience as a first-generation Chicanx student attending Title I funded schools (K-12) within a gang dominated and working-class, immigrant community shaped my motivation to learn about my family history, my community, and the world.
-Frankly, I wanted to understand why some lived more dignified and more just lives than others.
-Through my global studies education, I came to understood why there are winners and losers within a neoliberal and global economy.
+In high school, although it was a predominately Hispanic student body, there was a clear distinction between students born in the US and students born outside of the US.
+Although my counsins were the same age, lived in the same home and attended the same high school, only I would return home after school.
+They, on the other hand, would return at midnight, after their full-time shift.
+I would often stay awake to greet and call my cousin a "Pitufo" or Smurf because he was always covered in blue dye from sanding denim jeans all night to give designer jeans that stylish washed look.

 As an "at-promise" (compared to a deficit oriented "at-risk") youth, I credit public assistance, education, and after-school community programs for keeping me fed physically and intellectually, while keeping me safe until I gained the strength to persist in my learning.
 In third grade, my teacher Ms. Ramos, unknowingly, would change the course of my life.
 In a parent-teacher meeting, for the first time in my life, I would hear someone call me "intelligent" and not a "travieso" (a menace)," which drove me to focus and prove her right.
 I went from below average grades and fighting in school to earning my first district writing recognition at the end of 3rd grade and earning an academic scholarship 7th to 12th grade.
 More importantly, I received the means to see beyond my own neighborhood; beyond my own pain.
-Between spending summers in my family's poor neighborhood in Mexico and my first visit to Rio de Janeiro's favelas, I understood that my community, my family, my love extended well beyond any borders.
-I no longer felt alone; I felt united, empowered.
+Between spending summers in my family's poor neighborhood in Mexico and my first visit to Rio de Janeiro's favelas, I understood that my community, my family, and my love extended well beyond any borders.
+I no longer felt alone.
+I felt united: empowered.
 Through the power of education, community, and the affordances of digital technology, I have been able to maintain relationships of love and solidarity across the world to protect people and planet.

 Today, I entrust my faith in education "as the practice of freedom" to transform the world, as it did my own.